imkaywu/imkaywu.github.io/_posts/2024-01-09-video-copy-detection.md

 ---
-title: Content-based Video Copy Detection: a step by step walkthrough
+title: Content-based Video Copy Detection - a step by step walkthrough
 ---

 This tutorial is based on the code released for [ViSiL: Fine-grained Spatio-Temporal Video Similarity Learning](https://arxiv.org/pdf/1908.07410).
 Please refer to the paper for more technical details.